Marauder has always been a class that we had in mind for a long time, but it took quite a while for the mechanics to shape up.

 The second problem with this subclass was more contemporary and intellectual.
 It involved the ethical dilemma of creating a subclass centered around enslaving and inflicting pain on other intelligent beings.
 While slavery is prevalent in the cultures of Brutal Races, giving such mechanics directly to a player character could be disturbing.
 Naturally, a character who played this way wouldn’t be expected to be a hero, and it would inevitably narrow down the choices for the player in the game.

 In the end, this subclass was permanently discarded and unlike the other, it didn’t transform into something else.
 Instead, the two subclasses that were added seem to be quite fitting for the theme.
 Among them, Raider is a complete pyromaniac.
-It’s a character who controls fire, dealing area-effect damage.
+It’s a character who controls fire, dealing with area-effect damage.
 Additionally, its effectiveness increases when there are spellcasters in the party who can cast fire-based spells.
 This makes Raider an exotic and intriguing character.

 The final Marauder subclass adheres to the idea of the default subclass we mentioned earlier.
 Named Bandit Legend, this subclass’s title already tells its theme.
 It excels in utilizing the core Marauder abilities and possesses some small bandit tricks.
 Moreover, it’s a faster warrior than all the other Marauder subclasses, making it quite dangerous.